Cross-app communication introduced for Messenger and Instagram

 Calls to include the ABC and SBS in a proposed new code forcing Google and Facebook to pay for the value they receive from distributing Australian journalism have been met with an atypical show of support from News Corp, the Greens and Labor.
 The public broadcasters were not initially included in the Australian Competition and Consumer Commission’s draft code, which previously only covered commercial media heavy-hitters.
 It's expected that the revised news media code will be delivered by the government later this month.

-Also announced last week: an initial $1 billion investment from Google in partnerships with 200 news publishers "to create and curate high-quality content for a different kind of online news experience" called News Showcase.
+Also announced last week: an initial $1 billion investment from Google in partnerships with 200 news publishers (including Australian publishers) "to create and curate high-quality content for a different kind of online news experience" called News Showcase.
 Timing is everything.

 Ones to watch